V3nilla/H2M-MOD-Torrent-File/README.md

 Fixing Earrape Looped Intro - Download **default.bik**, copy and paste it with replacement to video(or raw/video) folder that in **root** game folder

+Fixing "input not supported" after starting the game - Delete **config_mp.cfg** from players2 folder

 Enjoy!

 ## FOR ANY QUESTIONS